Club Rules & Constitution

 4.1 The Annual General Meeting of the Club shall be held during the first quarter of each year upon a date and at a time to be fixed by the General Committee for the following purposes: to receive the reports of the Officers. to receive a balance sheet and statements of accounts for the preceding financial year. to fill the vacancies in the General Committee and to elect auditors for the ensuing year. to decide on any business which may be duly submitted to the meeting as hereinafter provided.

 4.2 Any Full Member desirous of introducing business at the Annual General Meeting shall give notice thereof in writing to the secretary not less than three weeks before the date of such meeting.
-Any such notice shall be forthwith posted in the Clubhouse.
+Any such notice shall be forthwith posted on the noticeboard on the club website or in the Clubhouse.

-4.3 The General Committee may at any time for any special purpose call an Extraordinary General Meeting, and shall do so forthwith upon the requisition in writing of any twenty Full Members stating the purposes for which the meeting is required.
+4.3 The General Committee may at any time for any special purpose call an Extraordinary General Meeting, and shall do so forthwith upon the requisition by email or in writing of any twenty Full Members stating the purposes for which the meeting is required.

 4.4 (1) Twenty-eight days at least before the Annual General Meeting, or any Extraordinary Meeting, a notice of such meeting and of the business to be transacted thereat shall be sent to every Member, and no business other than that of which notice has been so given or has been given in accordance with rule 4.2 shall be brought forward at such meeting.
-The balance sheet and statement of accounts shall be placed in the principal clubroom fourteen days at least before the Annual General Meeting.
-(2) All nominations of Members for election as Officers and Committee Members must be sent to the Secretary in writing at least fourteen days before the meeting, and such nominations shall forthwith be posted in the Clubhouse.
+The balance sheet and statement of accounts shall be placed on the noticeboard on the club website or in the principal clubroom fourteen days at least before the Annual General Meeting.
+(2) All nominations of Members for election as Officers and Committee Members must be sent to the Secretary by email or in writing at least fourteen days before the meeting, and such nominations shall forthwith be posted on the noticeboard on the club website or in the Clubhouse.

 4.5 At all General Meetings of the Club the Commodore, and in his absence a member selected by the General Committee, shall take the chair.
 Every Full Member, every Non-Sailing Member who has previously had continuous Full membership for at least ten years, every Honorary Member and Trustee present shall be entitled to one vote upon every motion.
 Members of other classes shall be entitled to attend but not to vote.
 The General Committee shall be empowered, if they think fit, to make regulations for enabling members unable to be present to vote by proxy or in writing.
 The Trustees of the Club, appointed under para.
 3.8, should have the right to vote at all General Meetings of the Club, notwithstanding the fact that they may not be Full Members.